deepesdl/deepesdl-doc/docs/guide/jupyterlab.md

    JupyterLab
 3. If you have never created a custom environment, there will be none listed.
 4. Click on the Plus-sign next to *Environments*
-5. In the top section, please adjust the namespace via the dropdown menu to the team number of the team for which you wish to create the custom environment.
+5. In the top section, select the namespace for which to create the custom environment.
 There might be more than one if you are part of several teams.
-If you are unsure which namespace you need to adjust, you find the information in the Server Options overview of the DeepESDL JupyterLab.
+If you are unsure which namespace you should use, have a look at the Server Options overview of the DeepESDL JupyterLab.
 6. You may either choose an environment.yml file to upload or paste your [environment configuration](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) into the window directly.